Andrew Lorimer's family 'disgusted' by killers' jail sentences

 He told the three men they would serve their prison terms in full, without remission, to be followed by equal terms on supervised licensed parole.

-The judge added that they had carried out a "ferocious, sustained and brutal attack using fists, kicks and a hammer on Mr Lorimer, who was much loved and missed by his family, friends and work colleagues''.'No justice'
+The judge added that they had carried out a "ferocious, sustained and brutal attack using fists, kicks and a hammer on Mr Lorimer, who was much loved and missed by his family, friends and work colleagues''.

 Later outside the court, Mr Lorimer's older brother, Philip, said that the jail terms "were not long enough''.